phuhao00/game_news/README.md

 - Bookmark system

 The application automatically detects if a PostgreSQL database is available and connects to it.
 If not, it falls back to SQLite for simpler setups.

+To use PostgreSQL, set the `DB_HOST` environment variable.
+Otherwise, SQLite will be used by default.

 ## Mobile App Version